What Was the U.K. GDP Then?

 The data published here for the years after 1948 are published by the UK Office of National Statistics.
 Each year this office publishes the latest update of these data in the United Kingdom National Accounts, The Blue Book.
 It is surprising that each year they have a new value for years past and this is not just because they are using a different “base year.”
 They have continuously revised the nominal observations as well.
 For a complete discussion of this, see How the Post War United Kingdom's Annual Estimates of GDP Have Changed.

-Samuel H. Williamson, "What Was the U.K. GDP Then?"
+Lawrence H. Officer and Samuel H. Williamson, "What Was the U.K. GDP Then?"

 Please let us know if and how this discussion has assisted you in using our calculators.